JoshSilveous/portfolio-site/deadlines.md

-Complete Experience Section
+Add portfolio site project
-by Saturday, 1-27
+by Sunday, 1-28

 -   Add Icons to Projects section (far right) by Monday, 1-15